PLCnext/IIoT_Library/README.md

    * MQTT_1_EXA_MQTT_Client.pcwex

-For these examples, the following hardware is used:
+For these examples, the following is required:

-   * !AXC_F_1152
+   * Any PLCnext Control device with firmware version 2021.0 or later.
+   * PLCnext Engineer version 2021.0 or later.
+   * Access to an MQTT server from the PLC, e.g. test.mosquitto.org.

 ### Common setup tasks

-To use the examples in the project, open the project in PLCnext Engineer and complete the following tasks:
+1. Open the PLCnext Engineer project.

+1. Check that the controller model and firmware version in the project matches the controller you are using.
+If necessary, [replace the PLC in the project](https://www.plcnext.help/te/About/#replacing_a_plc) with the type of PLC that you are using.

 1. In the Project *Settings* window, set the fields in the **IP range** section to suit your network.
-In particular, if you want to use the default Mosquitto test broker, the *Default gateway* must be set to the IP address of your internet router .
+In particular, if you want to use the default Mosquitto test broker, the *Default gateway* must be set to the IP address of your internet router.

-1. Check that the controller model and firware version in the project matches the controller you are using.

 1. In the controller *Settings* window, set the fields in the **Ethernet [Profinet]** section to suit your controller.

 1. In the Project *Online Devices* window, check that the PLC is online and that the **Status** field is OK (indicated with a check mark).

-1. Add the MQTT Client library to the project using the "Add User Library..." context menu in the **Libraries** area of the Component view.

 1. Download the project to the PLC and check that the PLC starts OK.

-You are now ready to try the example programs.
+### MQTT setup tasks

-Before using any of the example programs, check the values of the following variables, and change them if required:
+Before using the MQTT programs `Publish` and/or `Subscribe`, check the values of the following variables, and change them if required:

    | Name           | Description                                                                                                 | Default value                               |
    |:---------------|:------------------------------------------------------------------------------------------------------------|:--------------------------------------------|